Antipope Clement VII

-Robert of Geneva (Robert de Genève; 1342 – 16 September 1394) was elected to the papacy as Clement VII (Clément VII) by the cardinals who opposed Pope Urban VI and was the first antipope residing in Avignon, France.
+Robert of Geneva (Robert de Genève; 1342 – 16 September 1394) was elected to the papacy as Clement VII (Clément VII) by the cardinals who opposed Urban VI and was the first antipope residing in Avignon, France.
 His election led to the Western Schism.

-The son of Amadeus III, Count of Geneva, Robert became Archbishop of Cambrai and was made a cardinal in 1371.
+The son of Count Amadeus III of Geneva, Robert became archbishop of Cambrai and was made a cardinal in 1371.
 As legate, during the War of the Eight Saints, he is said to have authorized the massacre of over 2,000 civilians at Cesena in 1377.
 He was elected pope the following year by the cardinals who opposed Urban VI and established himself at Avignon.

 Biography

-Robert was born in the Château d'Annecy in 1342, the son of Amadeus III, Count of Geneva, and Mahaut de Boulogne, who were important within the House of Savoy.
+Robert was born in the Château d'Annecy in 1342, the son of Count Amadeus III of Geneva and Matilda of Boulogne, who were important within the House of Savoy.
 Guy de Boulogne was his maternal uncle.
 Robert studied at La Sorbonne in Paris.
-In 1359, he was appointed prothonotary Apostolic, became Bishop of Thérouanne in 1361, Archbishop of Cambrai in 1368, and a cardinal on 30 May 1371.
-From 1373 he held the position of Archdeacon of Dorset, and from 1374 also Prebend of All Saints Parish Church in Middle Woodford in Wiltshire, leaving both positions in 1378.
+In 1359, he was appointed prothonotary apostolic, became bishop of Thérouanne in 1361, archbishop of Cambrai in 1368, and a cardinal on 30 May 1371.
+From 1373 he held the position of archdeacon of Dorset, and from 1374 also Prebend of All Saints Parish Church in Middle Woodford in Wiltshire, leaving both positions in 1378.
 From 1375, he held a living as rector of Bishopwearmouth in County Durham, England, and instead used the income from that highly prized living for his papal election expenses.

-In 1377, while serving as papal legate in upper Italy (1376–1378), in order to put down a rebellion in the Papal States, known as the War of the Eight Saints, he personally commanded troops lent to the papacy by the condottiere John Hawkwood to reduce the small city of Cesena in the territory of Forlì, which resisted being added to the Patrimony of Peter for the second time in a generation; there he authorized the massacre of 3,000–8,000 civilians, an atrocity even by the rules of war at the time, which earned him the nickname butcher of Cesena.
+In 1377, while serving as papal legate in upper Italy (1376–1378) and in order to put down a rebellion in the Papal States, known as the War of the Eight Saints, Robert personally commanded troops lent to the papacy by the condottiere John Hawkwood.
+He occupied the small city of Cesena, which resisted being added to the Papal States.
+After the murder of 300 to 400 of his soldiers, he authorized the massacre of 3,000–8,000 civilians, an atrocity even by the rules of war at the time, which earned him the nickname butcher of Cesena.

-In 1392, at the death of his brother, Pierre, he inherited the title of Count of Geneva, his four brothers having each died without issue before him.
-The title then passed from him through his eldest sister Mary to her son, Humbert de Thoire.
+In 1392, at the death of his brother, Peter, he inherited the County of Geneva, his four brothers having each died without issue before him.
+The title then passed from him through his eldest sister Mary to her son, Humbert of Thoire.